Trepan-Debuggers/python3-trepan/README.rst

 can set the pygments color style, e.g. "colorful", "paraiso-dark".
 See set_style_ .
 Furthermore, we make use of terminal bold and emphasized text in debugger output and help text.
 Of course, you can also turn this off.
-Starting with release 0.6.0, you can use your own pygments_style_, provided you have a terminal that supports 256 colors.
+You can use your own pygments_style_, provided you have a terminal that supports 256 colors.
 If your terminal supports the basic ANSI color sequences only, we support that too in both dark and light themes.